Pick-up Players

 Players/Skaters

-Pick-up players must be Woolwich Wild players.
-Woolwich Wild players are not permitted to play for any other Association as a pick-up.
+Woolwich Wild players are not permitted to play for any other Association as a pick-up player, with the following exception:

 Goalies

 Pick-up goalies should be Woolwich Wild goalies where feasible.
-Goalie pick-ups are permitted between OWHA Associations subject to OWHA and league rules/policies.
+Goalie pick-ups are permitted between OWHA Associations subject to the following:

 Please be aware the pick-up request must be processed on RAMP, so be sure to place your request ASAP so it can be approved prior to your game.
 See Pick-up Process for details.